rippondoragithub/rippondoragithub/Country_Emissions_Analysis/README.md

 The dataset used in this project includes carbon emissions from countries around the globe given in millon tonnes of carbon.

 ## Methodology
-**Data Cleaning**: Drop data before 1994 since there aren't many data points before then.
+**Data Cleaning**: Drop data before 1994 since there aren't many data points before then. <br />
 **EDA**: Determining the top 10 countries with the most amount of carbon emissions since 1994.
-Determining how much of these emissions are contributed per capita.
+Determining how much of these emissions are contributed per capita. <br />
 **Visualization**: Creating bar graphs to show the top 10 countries in order by amount of carbon emissions since 1994 and amount of these emissions per capita.

 ## Results